Alizé Cornet: 2015: Out of the top 40 in the year-end rankings

-2016: Fifth WTA singles title, Fed Cup final
+2016: Fifth singles title, Fed Cup final

-Cornet started her 2016 season at the Brisbane International.
-She lost in the second round to Anastasia Pavlyuchenkova.
-Seeded seventh at the Hobart International, Cornet won her fifth WTA singles title beating Eugenie Bouchard in the final.
+Cornet started her 2016 season at the Brisbane International where she lost in the second round to Anastasia Pavlyuchenkova.
+Seeded seventh at the Hobart International, Cornet won her fifth career singles title beating Eugenie Bouchard in the final.
 At the Australian Open, Cornet was defeated in the second round by qualifier Zhang Shuai.

 In March, Cornet competed at the Miami Open.
 She lost in the second round to third seed and 2012 champion Agnieszka Radwańska.
 Seeded fourth at the Katowice Open, Cornet was defeated in the second round by Francesca Schiavone.

 Starting her clay-court season at the Porsche Tennis Grand Prix, Cornet lost in the first round to Julia Görges.
 In Prague, Cornet fell in her first-round match to Czech wildcard Kateřina Siniaková.
 At the Madrid Open, Cornet was eliminated in the second round by fourth seed Victoria Azarenka.
 Competing in Rome, she lost her first-round match to Misaki Doi.
 Seeded ninth at the Internationaux de Strasbourg, Cornet was defeated in the first round by qualifier Alla Kudryavtseva.
 At the French Open, she reached the third round where she lost to ninth seed Venus Williams.

 Cornet played just one tournament before Wimbledon.
 In Eastbourne, she was defeated in the first round by Caroline Wozniacki.
 Cornet lost in the third round at the Wimbledon Championships to ninth seed Madison Keys.

-Seeded seventh at the Stanford Classic, Cornet was defeated in the second round by Zheng Saisai.
+Seeded seventh at the Stanford Classic, Cornet was upset in the second round by Zheng Saisai.
 Competing at the Rogers Cup in Toronto, Cornet fell in her first-round match to Andrea Petkovic.
-Playing for France at the Summer Olympics, Cornet lost in the second round to top seed, Serena Williams.
+Playing for France at the Summer Olympics, Cornet lost in the second round to top seed Serena Williams.
 Getting past qualifying at the Cincinnati Open, Cornet retired during her second-round match against ninth seed Carla Suárez Navarro.
 At the final grand slam of the year, the US Open, Cornet was defeated in the first round by Mirjana Lučić-Baroni.

 Making it through qualifying at the Wuhan Open, Cornet lost in the first round to tenth seed and eventual finalist Dominika Cibulková.